anderssonlab/PRIMEloci/INSTALL_PRIMEloci.md

 - Always check the current Python path with `which python3` **after** activating your environment.
 - Use that full path in the `python_path` argument in R.
-- All four environments (reticulate virtualenv, conda, manual virtualenv, and existing Python) are compatible with `PRIMEloci()`.

 ---

-© 2025 PRIME setup protocol | Supports PRIMEloci-compatible Python integration
+© 2025 PRIMEloci setup protocol